 Create Structure Without Rigidity

-Transitions can feel destabilizing because routines dissolve.
-Build light scaffolding: morning rituals, weekly check-ins, or grounding habits.
-Keeping flexibility in your life helps—this isn’t the time for extreme discipline.
+Transitions can feel unsettling because routines change.
+Create simple supports like morning rituals, weekly check-ins, or calming habits.
+Stay flexible—now is not the time for strict rules.

 Anchoring your days with one or two consistent practices that signal safety, keeps you grounded.
 Structure supports freedom when it’s compassionate, not controlling.